bosth/bosth.github.io/content/pages/ads-b/index.md

 ### Four dimensions

-As I said above, a four-dimensional intersection would indicate a mid-air collision and hopefully there are not any of those in the data we are working with.
-However, what if we tried to find a near collision, for some value of *near*?
+#### Closest points of approach

+A four-dimensional intersection is a mid-air collision, and Canada's Civil Aviation Daily Occurrence Reporting System has a queryable database of "occurrences" on the [Transport Canada website](https://wwwapps.tc.gc.ca/Saf-Sec-Sur/2/cadors-screaq/ws.aspx).
+By filtering on the string "TCAS"[^tcas], I found [the following incident](https://wwwapps.tc.gc.ca/saf-sec-sur/2/cadors-screaq/rd.aspx?occdtefrom%3d2022-06-12%26occdteto%3d2022-07-13%26srchfldcd%3d6%26txt%3dTCAS%26srchtype%3d1%26rt%3dWS%26hypl%3dy%26cnum%3d2022O1187):

+>  UPDATE: TSB Report #A22O0076: C-FAXD, a Boeing 737 MAX 8 aircraft operated by Sunwing Airlines Inc, was conducting flight SWG443 from Punta Cana International Airport (PUJ/MDPC), Dominican Republic, to Toronto Pearson International Airport (CYYZ), ON.
+While on final approach into CYYZ for Runway 33L, the flight crew received a Traffic Alert and Collision Avoidance System (TCAS) resolution advisory (RA) with C-GJVT, an Airbus 320-200 aircraft operated by Air Canada conducting flight ACA264 from Winnipeg/James Armstrong Richardson International Airport (CYWG), MB, to CYYZ, which was on final approach for Runway 33R.
+SWG443 followed the TCAS RA and aborted the approach to the left.
+Both aircraft came to a minimum lateral separation of 0.6 Nautical Miles and a minimum vertical separation of 500 feet.
+SWG443 was at an altitude of 3500 feet and ACA264 at 3000 feet, abeam to each other, on approach for Runways 33L and 33R.
+SWG443 and ACA264 landed without further incident.

-Currently this isn't going to be possible since all the data in the `flight` table comes from the same airplane (recall how the `get_aircraft_flights` function works).
-Let's add a new function that ingests all the tracks arriving or departing from a specific airport.
+I wanted to see if I could replicate this narrative in ADS-B data.
+The first problem is that all the data in the `flight` table comes from the same airplane, so I added a new function that ingests all the tracks arriving or departing from a specific airport.

 ```plpgsql